 Once you're comfortable with an asking price and ready to buy, make sure you get a detailed receipt describing the art and its condition and including a money back guarantee to protect you if, at any point in the future, you find out that the art was not properly represented.
 This receipt should be in addition to all other documentation that the seller provides relating to the art's history, provenance, and authenticity.

 A quick word about bargaining.
 Suppose for some reason that you still want the art after all's said and done, but would rather pay a little less for it.
-Art prices are often flexible and making an offer is certainly an option, but don't bargain purely the sake of sport.
+Art prices are often negotiable and making an offer is certainly an option, but don't bargain purely for the sport of it.
 Make sure that you have a good reason for wanting a better price and that you can make a case for your request.
 Experienced collectors do this all the time.
-They know that artists or dealers are much more likely to reduce prices based on good solid arguments than they are to lower prices just because buyers want better deals.
-Do not bargain for sport, though.
+They know that artists or dealers are much more likely to reduce prices based on good solid arguments than they are just because buyers want better deals.
+Do not bargain just to see how low you can get the price though.
 That tact will only come back to bite you.

-All this effort to buy a single piece of art may seem a little tedious as you read about it here, but in fact, it's just the opposite.
+All this effort to buy a single piece of art may seem a little tedious as you read about it here, but in fact it's just the opposite.
 Buying art intelligently not only becomes second nature once you get good at it; it also becomes an adventure.
 Once you get the hang of how things work, your quest for knowledge turns into exciting detective work, and so much of what you discover is always rewarding.
-Experienced collectors, one of whom you may one day become, can research and evaluate most works of art in as little as fifteen to thirty minutes.
+Experienced collectors, like you may one day become, can research and evaluate most works of art in as little as a few minutes.
 For them, the importance of knowing about a work of art, including the fact that it's priced fairly, cannot be underestimated.
 Having this knowledge not only increases their enjoyment of that art, but also of the art world in general.

-Since you've read this far, kindly indulge me while I engage in one last bit of shameless self promotion and remind you that my book, THE ART OF BUYING ART, SECOND EDITION is now available and by clicking the title, you can read chapter summaries, and order the book if you like what you read-- because that's just the beginning.
-The book details everything you've just read and much, much more.
-And it's written for everyone who likes art, regardless of how little or how much they know about art to begin with.
+Since you've read this far, kindly indulge me while I engage in one last bit of shameless self promotion and remind you that my book, THE ART OF BUYING ART, SECOND EDITION is now available and by clicking the title, you can read chapter summaries and order it if you like what you see.
+This article is only the beginning; the book details everything you've just read and much much more.
+Plus it's written for everyone who likes art, regardless of how little or how much they know about art to begin with.
 All that's required is a desire to own art and to buy like experienced collectors and fine arts professionals buy their art all the time.